-- Cobb Hall residents should meet at the parking lot adjacent to the baseball fields. - Logan and Ross and Hastings residents should meet with staff in the Fitness Center parking lot. - North Leoser Complex residents should meet with staff in the Wyly Hall parking lot. - South Leoser Complex residents should meet with staff in the Physical Plant parking lot.
+- Cobb Hall residents should meet at the parking lot adjacent to the baseball fields. - North Leoser Complex residents should meet with staff in the Wyly Hall parking lot. - South Leoser Complex residents should meet with staff in the Physical Plant parking lot.

-- Seminary Suites residents should meet with staff in the parking lot outside of their building (A & B at the optometry parking lot; C, D, E in the parking lot across from the clubhouse) - Wilson Hall residents should meet with staff in the Library parking lot. - Wyly Hall residents should meet with staff in the Wyly Hall parking lot.
+- Seminary Suites residents should meet with staff in the parking lot outside of their building (A & B at the optometry parking lot; C, D, E in the parking lot across from the clubhouse) - Wyly Hall residents should meet with staff in the Wyly Hall parking lot.